hopeit-git/hopeit.engine/README.md

 ## Current status and roadmap

+- **UPCOMING FEATURES:**: `hopeit.engine` 0.3.0 introduced the ability to use different Stream Managers and enable custom integrations.
+We are planning to create plugins to provide a `hopeit.engine` based Stream Processing engine to optionally use instead of Redis Streams, simplifying operations in some scenarios.
+Thanks to this modularization, also Kafka integration can be supported in the future.

+- **MAY 2021**: `hopeit.engine` version 0.3.0 released: we moved the modules redis-storage, readis-streams and fs-storage to independent plugins; Python 3.9 is now supported.
+Please check [release-notes](docs/source/release-notes.rst) for minor breaking changes made to configuration files.

-- **APRIL 2021**: hopeit.engine version 0.2.0 released with multipart uploads support, fixes and improvements over existing functionality.
+- **APRIL 2021**: `hopeit.engine` version 0.2.0 released with multipart uploads support, fixes and improvements over existing functionality.

-- **FEBRUARY 2021**: hopeit.engine version 0.1.5 is released on PyPI, enjoy!
+- **FEBRUARY 2021**: `hopeit.engine` version 0.1.5 is released on PyPI, enjoy!

-- **JULY 2020**: hopeit.engine version 0.1.0 is released as Open Source in github!
+- **JULY 2020**: `hopeit.engine` version 0.1.0 is released as Open Source in github!

 - We are still working on improving documentation and tutorials.